‘The Hills: New Beginnings’ Reveals Its Release Date In New Trailer

 The Hills: New Beginnings will officially air on MTV this summer.

 The MTV series is a reboot of the network’s reality show starring Lauren Conrad that ran from 2006-2010.
-The new series brings back former cast members Audrina Patridge, Heidi Montag, Spencer Pratt, his sister, Stephanie, Brody Jenner, Frankie Delgado, Jason Wahler, Justin “Bobby” Brescia and Whitney Port.
+The new series brings back former cast members Audrina Patridge, Heidi Montag, Spencer Pratt and his sister Stephanie, Brody Jenner, Frankie Delgado, Jason Wahler, Justin “Bobby” Brescia, and Whitney Port.
 The OC alum and Brandon Thomas Lee are slated to appear on the new series as cast members.

 According to E!
 News, MTV executives describe the new show as having the same rhythm of the cultural phenomenon from the early 2000s.